rdeioris/LuaMachine/Docs/TipsAndTricks.md

 print(a + b)
 ```

+The Implementation:

-The implementation (ULuaVector is a subclass of ULuaBlueprintPackage and must be added to the LuaState Blueprint Package Table as 'vector')
+(ULuaVector is a subclass of ULuaBlueprintPackage and must be added to the LuaState Blueprint Package Table as 'vector')

 ```cpp
 #include "LuaVector.h"